julienreszka/julienreszka/notes/Dos-and-donts-of-growing.md

 Stay informed about current market trends and industry developments.
 Being aware of market dynamics allows you to adapt your strategies to align with changing consumer preferences and stay ahead of the competition.

-#### Don't: Ignore Shifting Market Trends
+#### Don't: Oversupply

-Ignoring shifting market trends can leave your business out of touch with customer demands.
-Stay proactive in monitoring and responding to changes in the market to ensure continued relevance and growth.
+Buyer's market is caused by oversupply.
+Avoid this by making sure that your supply is in line with demand.

 ## National Interests